 Aristotle opposed his accidental chance to necessity:

-Nor is there any definite cause for an accident, but only chance (τυχόν), namely an indefinite (ἀόριστον) cause.Tracing any particular sequence of events back in time will usually come to an accidental event - a "starting point" or "fresh start" (Aristotle calls it an origin or arche (ἀρχῆ) - whose major contributing cause (or causes) was itself uncaused, e.g., it involved quantum indeterminacy.
+Nor is there any definite cause for an accident, but only chance (τυχόν), namely an indefinite (ἀόριστον) cause.Tracing any particular sequence of events back in time will usually come to an accidental event - a "starting point" or "fresh start" (Aristotle calls it an origin or arche (ἀρχῆ) - whose major contributing cause (or causes) was itself uncaused.
+In modern terms, it involves quantum indeterminacy.
 Whether a particular thing happens, says Aristotle, may depend on a series of causes that

 goes back to some starting-point, which does not go back to something else.
 This, therefore, will be the starting-point of the fortuitous, and nothing else is the cause of its generation.In general, many such causal sequences contribute to any event, including human decisions.
 Each sequence has a different time of origin, some going back before we were born, some originating during our deliberations.
 Beyond causal sequences that are the result of chance or necessity, Aristotle felt that some breaks in the causal chain allow us to feel our actions "depend on us" (ἐφ' ἡμῖν).
 These are the causal chains that originate within us (ἐv ἡμῖν).
 Greek philosophy had no precise term for "free will" as did Latin (liberum arbitrium or libera voluntas).
 The discussion was in terms of responsibility for actions that are caused by an agent, what Aristotle says "depends on us."
 Aristotle's ἐφ' ἡμῖν is thus a third thing (a tertium quid), beyond necessity and chance, that causes things to happen.
 This is agent causation.